 My daughter tried these (not my kids that avoid red dye) and she was put off with the first few bites, but started to enjoy it afterwards.

-NOTE- this popcorn is dairy free! contains coconut tho.
+NOTE- this popcorn is dairy free! contains coconut oil.

-I’m not sure what’s going on with GE in terms of allergies, but it was a weird experience.
+I’m not sure what’s going on with Galaxy’s edge in terms of allergies, but it was a weird experience when trying to find actual ingredients in 2019.

-For one, they were almost confused when I asked about allergy offerings at every location I went to (which is understandable) but what I found strange was there hesitancy to show me the allergen books and ingredient lists.
+For one, they were almost confused when I asked about allergy offerings at every location I went to in 2019 (which is understandable) but what I found strange was their hesitancy to show me the allergen books and ingredient lists.
+They are still a little hesitant at Docking Bay 7 in 2020, but all of the other places gladly let me look at ingredients.

 In fact, there was no ingredient list for the kids noodles at Docking Bay 7 and the list she did have, she wouldn’t let me look at it directly nor take a picture of it so I could decide if I wanted to eat it (sometimes I like to sit without be rushed by the people behind me and look at all the ingredients and the ‘may contains’)